YoungKai7/Hosted-Pages/Workflows/Wallet Management.md

 ## Hosted Wallet Page Feature Comparison

-Depending on business and integration requirements, PayFabric hosted wallet page can be embedded in multiple ways.
+Depending on business and integration requirements, PayFabric Hosted Wallet Page can be embedded in multiple ways.

 |Feature       | Responsive Hosted | Hosted |
 |--------------| --------------|------------|